OleksiyRudenko/js-app-wireframe/README.md

 Let's consider you start the project from the scratch.
-Should you want to work with some existing project consider changing tools-related files instead of creating and initiazlizing those.
+Should you want to work with some existing project consider changing tools-related files instead of creating and initializing those.

 Create a project folder and `cd` into it.